theupdateframework/python-tuf/docs/CLI_EXAMPLES.md

 (6) perform an update.

-(7) halt the server, add README.txt to the Targets role, restart server, and fetch the Target's role README.txt.
+(7) halt the server, add README.txt to the Targets role, restart the server, and fetch the Target's role README.txt.

 (8) Add LICENSE to 'role_y' and demonstate that the client must not fetch it because 'role_x' is a terminating delegation (and hasn't signed for it).